anuragap98/Deep-Learning-Specialization/Week 1.md

 Can fit in a small amount of memory, so that it can run in a small processor that the city will attach to many different security cameras.
 Note: Having three evaluation metrics makes it harder for you to quickly choose between two different algorithms, and will slow down the speed with which your team can iterate.
 True/False?

-1 point

-True
+ANS: True

-False

-2.
-Question 2
-After further discussions, the city narrows down its criteria to:
+Question 2: After further discussions, the city narrows down its criteria to:

 "We need an algorithm that can let us know a bird is flying over Peacetopia as accurately as possible."
 "We want the trained model to take no more than 10sec to classify a new image.”
 “We want the model to fit in 10MB of memory.”
 If you had the three following models, which one would you choose?

-1 point
+ANS:
 Test Accuracy	Runtime	Memory size
-97%	3 sec	2MB

-Test Accuracy	Runtime	Memory size
-97%	1 sec	3MB

-Test Accuracy	Runtime	Memory size
-99%	13 sec	9MB

-Test Accuracy	Runtime	Memory size
 98%	9 sec	9MB
-3.

 Question 3
 Based on the city’s requests, which of the following would you say is true?

-1 point

-Accuracy, running time and memory size are all optimizing metrics because you want to do well on all three.

-Accuracy, running time and memory size are all satisficing metrics because you have to do sufficiently well on all three for your system to be acceptable.

-Accuracy is an optimizing metric; running time and memory size are a satisficing metrics.
+ANS: Accuracy is an optimizing metric; running time and memory size are a satisficing metrics.

-Accuracy is a satisficing metric; running time and memory size are an optimizing metric.

-4.
 Question 4
 Structuring your data

 Before implementing your algorithm, you need to split your data into train/dev/test sets.
 Which of these do you think is the best choice?

-1 point
+ANS:

 Train	Dev	Test
-6,000,000	1,000,000	3,000,000

-Train	Dev	Test
-6,000,000	3,000,000	1,000,000

-Train	Dev	Test
 9,500,000	250,000	250,000

-Train	Dev	Test
-3,333,334	3,333,333	3,333,333
-5.
 Question 5
 After setting up your train/dev/test sets, the City Council comes across another 1,000,000 images, called the “citizens’ data”.
 Apparently the citizens of Peacetopia are so scared of birds that they volunteered to take pictures of the sky and label them, thus contributing these additional 1,000,000 images.
 These images are different from the distribution of images the City Council had originally given you, but you think it could help your algorithm.